Medically reviewed on May 2, 2018.

 - Lupus has happened with this medicine (terbinafine tablets), as well as lupus that has gotten worse in people who already have it.
 Tell your doctor if you have lupus.
 Call your doctor right away if you have signs of lupus like a rash on the cheeks or other body parts, sunburn easy, muscle or joint pain, chest pain or shortness of breath, or swelling in the arms or legs.

-- Changes in taste or smell like loss of taste or smell have happened with this medicine.
+- Changes in taste or smell like loss of taste or smell have happened with this medicine (terbinafine tablets).
 This most often goes back to normal after this medicine (terbinafine tablets) is stopped but may last for a long time or may never go back to normal.
 Call your doctor right away if you have a change in taste or loss of taste, weight loss without trying, change in mood like low mood (depression), or are not hungry.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.